 Some consumers may also be able to challenge the amounts these debt buyers claim they are owed through an adversary proceeding—litigation during the course of the bankruptcy itself.
 That can be particularly useful in a Chapter 13 bankruptcy, where the amount owed can affect the amount and length of payments made through the Chapter 13 plan.

 Bankruptcy involves understanding the validity of creditor claims and understanding the validity of debts that they claim are owed.
 If you have questions, Contact us to discuss your unique situation.
-At The Bankruptcy Law Center we focus on all aspects of the bankruptcy process.
+At we focus on all aspects of the bankruptcy process.